google/digitalbuildings/ontology/docs/connections.md

     - FEEDS
 ```

+Feeds connections source entities must be devices that provide a medium.
+These devices
+will typically be in the `HVAC` or `PLUMBING` namespaces.

 ## Has Part

 #### Definition: Source has some component or part defined by Target.

-The has part connection should be used to represent which system a component belongs to.
+The Has Part connection should be used to represent which system a component belongs to.
 This can be used to represent something like a pump, `PMP`, that belongs to a chilled
 water system, `CHWS`.
 In this example the connection should be set on the `PMP` entity as follows: